subhashnegi98/quotesGenerator/README.md

 # generate the random quotes.
 # USED : HTML, CSS, BOOTSTRAP, JS.

-# also you tweet your favouite quote.
+# also you tweet your favourite quote.